-4.5.4 This section provides an account of the summer 2007 floods including a timeline of events, the rainfall that was experienced and how this manifested itself as river flows and subsequent flooding.
-The historic flood outline of this event, which can be found in Volume 2, Tiles E1-E4, depicts the extent of the flooding.
+4.5.5 This section provides an account of the summer 2007 floods including a timeline of events, the rainfall that was experienced and how this manifested itself as river flows and subsequent flooding.
+The historic flood outline of this event, which can be found in Volume 2, Tiles E1-E5, depicts the extent of the flooding.
 This was produced by the Environment Agency and involved the deployment of numerous survey teams to capture wrack marks and levels so that the extent of flooding could be captured.
 The outlines were then verified by the Environment Agency using aerial photography of the event, information from the public, ground photos and information from Gloucestershire County Council.
 Consultation with local authorities took place for further verification.
 The scale of the event was unprecedented and as much data as was realistically possible was gathered.
 While the majority of flood affected areas were captured, some minor omissions may remain.

-- 4.5.5 It should be noted that at this stage, the Environment Agency does not intend to change the existing Flood Zone information (as presented in Volume 2, Tiles B1-B5) in light of the summer 2007 flood events.
+4.5.6 It should be noted that at this stage, the Environment Agency does not intend to change the existing Flood Zone information (as presented in Volume 2, Tiles B1-B29) in light of the summer 2007 flood events.
 Liaison with the Environment Agency has confirmed that this may change in the future, but until such time the latest Flood Zone information should be used to enable the Sequential Test and therefore locate future development.
 However, historic flood events should be taken into account for all development sites.
 Where a historic flood event has affected a proposed development site, flood resistance and resilience should be incorporated into the site.

-Timeline of Events
+Timeline of Events3

-- 4.5.6 The 15th June 2007 marked the beginning of extreme flood events in the UK.
+4.5.7 The 15th June 2007 marked the beginning of extreme flood events in the UK.
 During June, North and East Yorkshire suffered severe thunderstorms with resultant flooding, causing the fire brigade to launch 'the biggest rescue effort in peacetime Britain'.
 In early July, forecasters warned of treacherous weather for the rest of July and in mid July, the Met Office issued severe weather warnings as strong winds and low pressure swept across England.
 On 20th July over 3 inches of rain fell in just 12 hours over much of south and south west England.
 Resultant severe flooding was experienced across Gloucestershire.
 Up to 10,000 people were left stranded on the M5 as drivers were forced to abandon cars, and 500 people were stranded at Gloucester railway station as the railway network failed.
-Rest centres were set up for some 2,000 people unable to travel home. - 4.5.7 On 22nd July Mythe water treatment works flooded, leaving over 350,000 people without clean water for up to 17 days.
+Rest centres were set up for some 2,000 people unable to travel home.

+4.5.8 On 22nd July Mythe water treatment works flooded, leaving over 350,000 people without clean water for up to 17 days.
 Despite efforts to distribute bottled water and bowsers, the lack of water for basic daily use caused severe distress to thousands of people.
 Electricity supplies throughout the County were also threatened, with Walham switching station (which serves over half a million homes across Gloucestershire and South Wales) and Castle Meads electricity sub-station under threat from rising flood water.
-Walham switching station was protected following the mobilisation of temporary defences and temporary pumping equipment in a joint effort from the Environment Agency, British Waterways, Armed Forces, Fire and Rescue and Police Services.
-British Waterways lowered the Gloucester and Sharpness Canal which created sufficient capacity to enable the emergency services to pump water from the switching station in order to prevent it from flooding.
-However, Castle Meads sub-station had to be shut down on the 23rd July before it flooded, leaving approximately 42,000 people without power.
-The effects of the infrastructure failure were felt outside the flooded areas and resulted in an increase in demand for emergency responses. - 4.5.8 The emergency response in the county of Gloucestershire was coordinated by the Gold Command.
-Rainfall, river levels and sea conditions were monitored by the Environment Agency with data used to issue flood warnings.
-On 27th July another heavy downpour of rain occurred, causing further localised flooding in Gloucestershire.
-The emotional and financial toll that the floods caused is undisputable.
+Walham switching station was protected following the mobilisation of temporary defences and temporary pumping equipment in a joint effort from the Environment Agency, British

-5 Pitt, M. (2007) Learning Lessons from the 2007 floods - An independent review by Sir Michael Pitt
+3 Pitt, M. (2007) Learning Lessons from the 2007 floods - An independent review by Sir Michael Pitt